krohnayden/password-generator/README.md

-# Password Generator Starter Code
+# Password Generator

 ## Description

 My website accomplishes the goal of creating a random password through generating a custom password that takes user input for numbers, special characters, uppercase letters, and lowercase letters.
 The use can check different boxes that add/remove certain character types.
 Through making this project, I learned how to correctly write javascript to accomplish seperate goals.
-For example, I made a event listner that checks to see if my checkboxes are checked and if the generate button is clicked.
+For example, I made a event listener that checks to see if my checkboxes are checked and if the generate button is clicked.

 ## Installation